ShahemNezamEddin/Dancing-together/README.md

 ## To fork the repository on GitHub
 A copy of the GitHub Repository can be made by forking the GitHub account.
 This copy can be viewed and changes can be made to the copy without affecting the original repository.
 Take the following steps to fork the repository;
 1. Log in to **GitHub** and locate the [repository](https://github.com/ShahemNezamEddin/Dancing-together).
-2. On the right hand side of the page inline with the repository name is a button called **'Fork'**, click on the button to create a copy of the original repository in your GitHub Account.
+2. On the right-hand side of the page inline with the repository name, is a button called **'Fork'**.
+Click on the button to create a copy of the original repository in your GitHub Account.

 ![Github repository fork](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/github-fork.PNG)

 [Back to top](<#navigator>)

 ## To create a local clone of this project
-The method from cloning a project from GitHub is below:
+The method for cloning a project from GitHub is below:

 1. Under the repository’s name, click on the **code** tab.
 2. In the **Clone with HTTPS** section, click on the clipboard icon to copy the given URL.
 3. In your IDE of choice, open **Git Bash**.
-4. Change the current working directory to the location where you want the cloned directory to be made.
+4. Change the current working directory to where you want the cloned directory to be made.
-5. Type **git clone**, and then paste the URL copied from GitHub.
+5. Type **git clone**, then paste the URL copied from GitHub.
-6. Press **enter** and the local clone will be created.
+6. Press **enter**, and the local clone will be created.

 ![Github repository clone](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/github-clone.PNG)